 In October 2021, the NBA and Tissot announced a multi-year renewal of their marketing collaboration.
 This arrangement builds on the worldwide one that started in 2015.

 The collaboration continues to promote Tissot’s precise timekeeping, performance and style to NBA fans all over the world.
-Tisot serves as the Official Watch and Official Timekeeper of the NBA, the WNBA and the NBA G League.
+Tissot serves as the Official Watch and Official Timekeeper of the NBA, the WNBA and the NBA G League.

 In accordance with the extensions, Buzzer continues to function as a distributor for the NBA and WNBA League Passes and outside-the-market live game streaming services, while also offering pay-per-view (PPV) access to significant game periods.